He was told his father walked out in 1961. Then he started digging up the basement.

 Down in the basement of Michael Carroll’s childhood home in Lake Grove on Long Island, the psychic pointed to the cement floor.

-"[H]e went to the right spot and said, ‘The energy is here,’” Michael told the New York Post in November.
+"He went to the right spot and said, ‘The energy is here,’” Michael told the New York Post in November.

 Michael was not sure he bought it.
 As he would explain later, he was a science guy — a respiratory therapist.
 But he knew the house held its own secrets.
 As fanciful as the clairvoyant’s premonition might sound, the otherworldly vibes would prove to be spot on.

 Six feet below the basement floor of the suburban house was the answer to a family mystery that had been haunting Michael and his three siblings for decades.
-In 1961, when he was just 8 months old, his father George Carroll completely vanished.
-After decades of rumors and speculation, consultations with psychics and paranormal investigators, Michael — who had purchased the home from his mother before her death in 1998 — cracked into the basement floor himself about three years ago.
+In 1961, when he was just 8 months old, his father, George Carroll, vanished.
+After decades of rumors and speculation, consultations with psychics and paranormal investigators, Michael — who had purchased the home from his mother before her death in 1998 — cracked into the basement floor about three years ago.

 On Oct.
 30, Michael and his two grown sons discovered a full skeleton.
 This week, Suffolk County officials announced the body did belong to George Carroll, Newsday reported.